realA10001986/Time-Circuits-Display/AddOns.md

 ![i2clongcable](DIY/img/i2clongcable.png)

-In case of a shielded cable, connected the shield to GND as well.
+In case of a shielded cable, connected the shield to GND on the TCD's end.

 If you experience sound stutter or stalled displays, the reason is in nearly all cases a problem with i2c cabling.
 SDA and SCL should be separated as far as possible to avoid cross-talk.
 Also, don't put the i2c cable too close to other cables.